laxmibirajdar-dev/Veerasafety/README.md

 ## 🔮 Future Enhancements

-* **Custom PCB Design:** Miniaturizing the current breadboard prototype into a sleek wearable device.
+* **Custom PCB Design:** Miniaturizing the current breadboard prototype setup into a sleek, compact wearable device (such as a smart pendant or wristband).
-* **Edge-AI Integration:** Deploying light Machine Learning models directly on the microcontroller to minimize false positives during everyday movements.
+* **Edge-AI Integration:** Deploying lightweight Machine Learning models directly on the microcontroller to filter out false positives during regular everyday activities.

 ## 👩‍💻 Project Credits